 The amount of exemption is based on the increase in building value caused by rehabilitation and is applied over a 15-year period.
 The tax savings are equal to 100% of the exemption each year for the first ten years.
+Over the

-Over the next five years the tax savings are reduced, and the exemption is phased out as follows: 80% in year 11, 60% in year 12, 40% in year 13, 20% in year 14, and 0% in year 15.
+The Board of County Supervisors adopted the Tax Rehabilitation Program to encourage owners of older properties to improve the condition and appearance of their properties next five years the tax savings are reduced, and the exemption is phased out as follows: 80% in year 11, 60% in year 12, 40% in year 13, 20% in year 14, and 0% in year 15.
 The tax exemption is transferable to a new property owner during the program period.